Emery Theatre: Current state

 The theatre is not currently used, as significant funding and renovations would be required for an occupancy permit.
 The non-profit Emery Center Corporation (ECC), formed in 1989, holds the sublease to the theatre.
 In May 2019, a study commissioned by the University of Cincinnati concluded that the Emery Theater was beyond repair.
 UC's board of trustees voted to market and sell the building.

+In 2023 the building has begun purchase processes by The Children's Theatre of Cincinnati.
+The acquisition was completed at the end of the year, and renovations started in February 2024.
+Estimated completion is fall 2025.
+The planned cost is around $43 million.